South Eastern Freeway laws and penalties for heavy vehicles

-Trucks and buses must reduce their speed to a maximum of 60 km/h, unless otherwise signed at a lower speed, from Crafers interchange to the bottom of the South Eastern Freeway.
+- reduce speed to a maximum 60 km/h, unless otherwise signed at a lower speed

-Stay in the left lane
+- stay in the left lane between Crafers and Measdays Bridge.

 Penalties

-These penalties apply to the portion of the South Eastern Freeway down-track between the Crafers Interchange and the major intersection of Portrush, Cross and Glen Osmond Roads.
+- section of the South Eastern Freeway down-track between the Crafers Interchange; and the

-About section 45C of the Road Traffic Act 1961
+Section 45C of the Road Traffic Act 1961

-Following a recommendation from a Coronial Inquest, the South Eastern Freeway speed (Section 45C(1)) and low gear offence (Section 45C(2)) of the Road Traffic Act 1961 and associated penalties were introduced.
+- South Eastern Freeway speed (Section 45C(1)) and low gear offence (Section 45C(2)) of the Road Traffic Act 1961

 - Willunga Hill